Johanawan/JohanAwan/README.md

 ### Hi there 👋

-My name is Johan Awan, and I love building products, programming and web technologies:
+My name is Johan Awan, and I love building products and web technologies:

 - 🔭 I’m currently working on ...
 Combining backend and frontend frameworks to build web technologies.
 - 🌱 I’m currently learning ...
 Many Python libraries